-Most people try to ignore the sound of their tinnitus by distracting themselves or with background noise, but it never actually changes anything, at least nothing positive.
+Most people try to ignore the sound of their tinnitus by distracting themselves or drowning it out with background noise, but it never actually changes anything, at least nothing positive.
 It just fuels the vicious cycle, leaving them more anxious, frustrated, and afraid.

 Support groups don’t always help, either.
 They can sometimes become an echo chamber of bad ideas, amplifying the fear even further.

 But the truth remains: treatment is always possible.

 The answer may not be in a pill, but there are answers out there.
 There is always something else you can try.
 There is always hope.

 When your ears are screaming, and you feel like it’s breaking you down, piece by piece, with no end in sight, you have one job and one job only – survive.

 In that moment of crisis, it might feel like all hope is lost, that there is nothing you can do, and no point anyways, but you still have a measure of control.

 There will always be some action you can take, some tool you can still wield, to help you endure.
 You may not be able to change the volume, but you can always make yourself more relaxed or more comfortable.